-The underwriting results of the Company for second quarter improved year-over-year.
-Private passenger auto had higher loss experience in the second quarter 2018 compared to 2017, while non-standard auto results benefitted from strategic pricing actions taken over the last year.
-The underwriting loss on home and farm business decreased due to improvement in expenses, partially offset by higher loss experience.
-Our crop insurance business was slightly better net of reinsurance impacts without the severe drought conditions that impacted 2017.
-Loss experience on our all other segment increased in 2018 after a favorable second quarter 2017, resulting in a lower comparable underwriting gain in second quarter 2018.
+The underwriting results of the Company for the third quarter improved year-over-year, reflecting substantial loss experience improvement in the crop business and our all other segment.
+Private passenger auto had higher loss experience in the third quarter 2018 compared to 2017, while non-standard auto results were slightly lower.
+The underwriting loss on home and farm business increased due to higher loss experience, as a result of a wind storm during the last week of June 2018 that developed unfavorably during the third quarter as losses were reported.
+The losses were primarily farm-related.
+Our crop insurance business was significantly better net of reinsurance impacts without the severe drought conditions that impacted 2017.
+Our all other segment reported an underwriting gain in 2018 after an unfavorable third quarter 2017, as loss experience returned to normal levels in 2018.

-Rate increases and other underwriting actions on our non-standard auto business reduced the underwriting loss modestly from a year ago.
-Fee income attributable to this segment is a key component in measuring its profitability.
-Fee income on this business was \$330 and \$262 for the three months ended June 30, 2018 and 2017, respectively.
+Fee income attributable to the non-standard auto segment is a key component in measuring its profitability.
+Fee income on this business increased to \$343 for the three months ended September 30, 2018 from \$276 for the three months ended September 30, 2017, due the growth in Primero's non-standard auto business.